Paul de Lagarde: Political writing

 Lagarde was a member of the Prussian Conservative Party until 1849 when it fabricated evidence of treason against Benedikt Waldeck.
 He became deeply disenchanted and politically unaligned.
 Lagarde supported the unification of Germany in 1871, but the spirit of the new country dissatisfied him.
 He began to write about politics, and in 1874, Lagarde published Politische Aufsätze (Political Essays).
 He sent a copy to Thomas Carlyle who responded with an admiring letter.

 The opening essay was first delivered as a lecture in November 1853.
 It proposes a German colonization of Europe to create a Mitteleuropa.
-Though he also writes with the casual anti-semitism that was widespread at the time, Lagarde expresses admiration for the discipline of Jewish life.
+Though he also writes with the casual antisemitism that was widespread at the time, Lagarde expresses admiration for the discipline of Jewish life.
 He specifically points to Judaism as an example of how a national religion benefits a population.
 The book's second essay plays out this theme of a national religion.
 Lagarde calls for a radical morality where actions are solely "duty or sin".

 Lagarde's views of religion were incoherent.
-Lagarde prized the rituals of religion and ongoing revelation.
-He admired the early iteration of Christianity but despised what Catholicism had become.
+He prized the rituals of religion and ongoing revelation.
 He viewed the Bible as a bricolage of dubious texts.
-He ridiculed Protestantism as an elaborate fantasy.
+He admired the early iteration of Christianity but despised what Catholicism had become, and he ridiculed Protestantism as an elaborate fantasy.

 Lagarde had a similarly vague sense of national identity.
 In 1875, he wrote, "Germany is the totality of all German-feeling, German-thinking, German-willing Germans: In this sense, every one of us is a traitor if he does not consider himself personally accountable in every moment of his life for the existence, fortune and future of the fatherland, and each is a hero and liberator if he does."